s5uishida/free5gc_ueransim_sample_config/README.md

 https://github.com/free5gc/free5gc/wiki/Installation#d-install-webconsole

+**In addition, according to [here](https://github.com/free5gc/free5gc/wiki/New-Subscriber-via-webconsole#7-modify-the-existed-subscriber), there is a bug that the function to change the subscriber information registered in WebConsole does not work properly.
+Therefore, when you change the subscriber information, please delete it and then register again.**

 In addition, [3GPP TS 35.208](https://www.3gpp.org/DynaReport/35208.htm) "4.3 Test Sets" is published by 3GPP as test data for the 3GPP authentication and key generation functions (MILENAGE).

 Each DNs are as follows.